On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 a function taking the value zero on all but finitely many elements, and

 The collection of such $f$ is a monoid under addition, and we denote it $\nat^{I}$.
 If $D\subset \nat^{I}$ is a monoid ideal then the subgroup $M_{D}\subset A$ with basis $\{x^{f}\mid f\in D \}$ is an ideal.
-Such ideals are {\em monomial ideals} and they can be formed in any monoidal product of free associative algebras in any closed symmetric monoidal category.
+These are the {\em monomial ideals} and they can be formed in any monoidal product of free associative algebras in any closed symmetric monoidal category.